aspires/heroku-clisp-example/README.md

 The file heroku-setup.lisp gets loaded at compile time, and needs to load any Lisp files or packages required.

 Thanks to [Mike Travers](https://github.com/mtravers) for getting Common Lisp on Heroku.
+Thanks to [jsmeperia](https://github.com/jsmpereira) for providing the initial demos